AlexKirchuk/BSU/Year 2/Algorithms/Recurrence Relations/README.md

 ---

+## ⚡ Optional Tasks (Advanced+)

+These additional tasks are more challenging or combinatorial in nature.
+They are optional but recommended for advanced practice.

+### **Problem 20 — Longest Palindromic Subsequence**
+Given a string, find the **longest palindromic subsequence** that can be obtained by deleting characters (without reordering).
+If multiple palindromes of maximal length exist, output the **lexicographically smallest and largest**.

+### **Problem 35.1 — Attractive Tile Patterns**
+Count the number of distinct patterns of black and white tiles of size `m × n` such that **no 2×2 square is monochromatic**.
+Patterns differing by **rotation, reflection, or shift** are considered distinct.

+---

 This subset focuses exclusively on recurrence-relation and dynamic-programming tasks to strengthen skills in **state definition, recurrence formulation, and optimization strategies**.